-This 13-foot-tall creature is the closest thing to a bird-from-Mars that you're likely to see.
-Prairie chickens look strange on normal days, but when they "boom" -- puffing out two bright orange air sacs on their necks -- they look positively alien.
+This 13-foot-tall creature is the closest thing to a bird-from-Mars on Earth.
+Prairie chickens look strange on normal days, but when they "boom" -- puffing out two bright orange air sacs on their necks -- they look, well, alien.

 Posed as if ready to peck to death nervous admirers, this scary statue makes a good gag photo if you pose, terrified, beneath its looming beak.

 The 9,000 pound creature was designed and built by Art Fosse as Rothsay's contribution to America's 1976 Bicentennial.
-The tiny park in which the Chicken stands is named for Fosse, and a bronze plaque in front informs admirers that "On June 10, 1975, Rothsay was designated Prairie Chicken Capital of Minnesota."
+The tiny park in which the Chicken stands is named for Fosse, and a bronze plaque in front informs all that, "On June 10, 1975, Rothsay was designated Prairie Chicken Capital of Minnesota."